yaniv-golan/openai-structured/docs/source/quickstart.rst

 Error Handling
 ------------

-The `openai-structured` library provides robust error handling to help you build resilient applications.
+The library provides robust error handling to help you build resilient applications.
 Here's a realistic example analyzing sentiment from customer reviews:

 .. code-block:: python